Arunarivalagan743/AI_Travella_/README.md

 - ✅ View AI-generated itineraries and hotel recommendations
 - ✅ Test responsive design across devices
 - ✅ Experience smooth animations and interactions
+- ✅ Chat with AI travel assistant
+- ✅ Browse public trips from community members
+- ✅ Create account and connect with other travelers

 ## 🤝 Contributing